MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/contact-us-sample.md

     - nickdoelman
 ---

-# Contact Us sample
+# Contact us sample

-When you create a new portal using the *portal from blank* template, it will create an example web page called *Contact Us*.
+When you create a new portal using the *portal from blank* template, it will create an example web page called *Contact us*.
 This web page provides a working example of how portal users can enter information into a form that will be stored in a Dataverse table.

 :::image type="content" source="media/contact-us-sample/contact-us-page.png" alt-text="Contact Us page.":::

-## Contact Us web page
+## Contact us web page

-The contact us web page can be viewed in the [portals Studio](portal-designer-anatomy.md) by selecting **Pages and navigation** from the toolbelt and choosing **Contact Us**.
+The contact us web page can be viewed in the [portals Studio](portal-designer-anatomy.md) by selecting **Pages and navigation** from the toolbelt and choosing **Contact us**.

 The example web page is composed of three sections;

-- A section with a [text component](add-text.md) for the page title, set to "Contact Us".
+- A section with a [text component](add-text.md) for the page title, set to "Contact us".

 - A section with a [basic form component](add-form.md) named *simple contact us form* linked to the Dataverse table *feedback* set to *Insert* mode.